civicdata/cda-wiki/code-of-conduct.md

 CDA is dedicated to providing a harassment-free experience for everyone regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, or religion.
 We do not tolerate harassment of staff, presenters, and participants in any form.
 Sexual language and imagery is not appropriate for any CDA event or network activity, including talks.
 Anyone in violation of these policies may expelled from CDA network activities, events, and digital forums, at the discretion of the event organizer or forum administrator.

 Harassment includes but is not limited to: offensive verbal or written comments related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, unwelcome sexual attention, unwarranted exclusion, gaslighting, tone-policing, sealioning, and patronizing language or action.
-If a participant engages in harassing behavior, the organizers may take any action they deem appropriate, including warning the offender or expulsion from Code for America network activities, events, and digital forums.
+If a participant engages in harassing behavior, the organizers may take any action they deem appropriate, including warning the offender or expulsion from our network activities, events, and digital forums.

 Harassment can also include persistent private communications (direct messages, text messages, etc).
 CDA members should publicly get permission from anyone with whom they would like to communicate privately before initiating such communication.
 It is up to the initiator of the conversation to gain this permission and, when in doubt, they should re-confirm they have this permission, publicly.
 This permission can be rescinded at any time and, upon being told that private communications are no longer desired, the communication must cease immediately without further comment - including any messages intended to confirm that the request to cease communications is understood.
 It is expected that once permission to communicate privately is rescinded, no other words will be exchanged privately without regaining permission in a public forum.
 Failure to obtain permission or failure to cease communications when permission has been revoked constitutes harassment and is a violation of the CDA Code of Conduct.